-Type of conflict Why it should be managed Owe fiduciary duties to more than one group of members and beneficiaries May influence the objectivity of decision making.
-May create a perception of bias towards one group of members and/or beneficiaries.
+To.4 Examples of conflicts and why they Type of conflict Why it should be managed Owe fiduciary duties to more than one group of members and beneficiaries May influence the objectivity of decision making. members and penelicianes May create a perception of bias towards one group of members and/or beneficiaries.
 Receipt of material gifts and hospitality May influence the objectivity of decision making or create a perception of obligation towards the donor.
 Association with a service provider or investment entity May influence the objectivity of decision making.
-Directorship or other executive role with another company that: May influence the objectivity of decision making. a) Provides a service to the Trustee b) Operates an investment entity in which the Trustee invests Fund assets c) Is being considered as a possible service provider or investment entity d) Is being considered as a potential merger partner e) Operates as a competitor in the same market as the Fund Position or involvement with industry association, tribunal or personal services firm May require the person to: a) Take part in decisions that impact the Trustee or the Fund b) Adjudicate on a Fund matter c) Provide services to a competitor of the Fund Membership of the Fund Employment with a participating employer May mean that the person is personally impacted by a decision of the Trustee.
+Directorship or other executive role with another company that: May influence the objectivity of decision making. a) Provides a service to the Trustee b) Operates an investment entity in which the Trustee invests Fund assets c) Is being considered as a possible service provider or investment entity d) Is being considered as a potential merger partner e) Operates as a competitor in the same market as the Fund Position or involvement with industry association, May require the person to: tribunal or personal services firm a) Take part in decisions that impact the Trustee or the Fund b) Adjudicate on a Fund matter c) Provide services to a competitor of the Fund Membership of the Fund Employment with a participating employer May mean that the person is personally impacted by a decision of the Trustee.
 Close relatives are members of the Fund May mean that the person is involved in decisions that affect his or her close relatives e.g., payment of death or disability benefits, setting fees or crediting rates, payment of pension benefits.
 Holding shares or other financial interests in companies in which the Trustee invests.
 May affect the objectivity of investment decisions about the Trustee's investment in those shares or financial interests.